 We do not have any employees nor do we intend to hire any employees who will be compensated directly by us.
-Our loans are sourced and overseen by the members of our senior team, which currently consists of over 20 investment and other professionals who are employees of our Manager and/or its affiliates.
+Our loans are sourced and overseen by the members of our senior team.
 Each of our executive officers, including each executive officer who serves as a director, is employed by our Manager and/or its affiliates and receives compensation for his or her services, including services performed on our behalf, from our Manager and/or its affiliates, as applicable, except we may award equity-based incentive awards for our executive officers under our 2020 Stock Incentive Plan.
-Instead, we pay our Manager the fees described under "Management Compensation" in our 2021 Annual Report on Form 10-K and we indirectly bear the costs of the compensation paid to certain of our executive officers through expense reimbursements we pay to our Manager or its affiliates, as applicable.
+Instead, we pay our Manager the fees described under "Management Compensation" in our 2022 Annual Report on Form 10-K and we indirectly bear the costs of the compensation paid to certain of our executive officers through expense reimbursements we pay to our Manager or its affiliates, as applicable.
 Pursuant to our Management Agreement, we reimburse our Manager or its affiliates, as applicable, for our fair and equitable allocable share of the compensation, including annual base salary, bonus, any related withholding taxes and employee benefits, paid to (i) subject to review by the Compensation Committee of our Board, our Manager's personnel serving as our Chief Executive Officer (except when the Chief Executive Officer serves as a member of the Investment Committee prior to the consummation of an internalization transaction of our Manager by us), General Counsel, Chief Compliance Officer, Chief Financial Officer, Chief Marketing Officer, Managing Director and any of our other officers based on the percentage of his or her time spent devoted to our affairs and (ii) other corporate finance, tax, accounting, internal audit, legal, risk management, operations, compliance and other noninvestment personnel of the Manager and its affiliates who spend all or a portion of their time managing our affairs, with the allocable share of the compensation of such personnel described in this clause (ii) being as reasonably determined by our Manager to appropriately reflect the amount of time spent devoted by such personnel to our affairs.
 The service by any personnel of our Manager and its affiliates as a member of the Investment Committee will not, by itself, be dispositive in the determination as to whether such personnel is deemed "investment personnel" of our Manager and its affiliates for purposes of expense reimbursement.
 Prior to our initial public offering, we were not obligated to reimburse our Manager or its affiliates, as applicable, for any compensation paid to Mr. Tannenbaum, Mr. Kalikow or Mrs. Tannenbaum.
-For the 2021 fiscal year, our Manager did not seek reimbursement for our allocable share of Mr. Kalikow's compensation, but did seek reimbursement for our allocable share of Mrs. Tannenbaum's compensation.
+For the 2022 fiscal year, our Manager did not seek reimbursement for our allocable share of Mr. Kalikow's and Mr. Tannenbaum's compensation, but did seek reimbursement for our allocable share of Mrs. Tannenbaum's compensation.
+Mrs. Tannenbaum did not receive any increase in base salary, bonuses or awards from our Manager or its affiliates in connection with her appointment as President of the Company.
 We do not currently, nor do we intend to, pay any compensation directly to our officers, except we may award equity-based incentive awards for our officers under our 2020 Stock Incentive Plan.
 Our executive officers are entitled to receive awards in the future under our 2020 Stock Incentive Plan.